-What Is Chlamydia?
-Everything You Need To Know About This STD, Because Education Is So Important
+Here's Everything You Need To Know About Chlamydia, Because Education Is Super Important

 One of the best ways to avoid getting an STD or STI — besides practicing safe sex, of course — is to educate yourself on the different types of diseases and infections.
 The more you understand them, the better prepared you are to safeguard yourself against contracting them.
 Without a doubt, one of the most prevalent sexually transmitted diseases you can get is chlamydia.
 But what is chlamydia?
 How do you get it, and how do you know you have it?
 And can it be treated?

 If you’ve been diagnosed with chlamydia in the past, or suspect you have chlamydia now, rest assured that according to the Office on Women’s Health, chlamydia is the most commonly reported STD in the United States.
 In fact, there were about 1.7 million cases of this disease reported in the U.S. in 2017.
 Women between the ages of 15 and 24 actually accounted for almost half of those cases.
 And young women are at risk for the most serious potential consequences from this STD when it goes undiagnosed (more on that later).